sijmenw/udacity-project11-path-planning/README.md

 #1.
 Trajectory generation and following steps is only started if:
- - current remaining path is too short (<20)
+ - current remaining path is too short (main.cpp:366 trajecMin (60)).
- - not currently switching lanes (if a lane switch is started, it must be completed)
+ - not currently switching lanes or stabilizing (if a lane switch is started, it must be completed).
+ The car is considered to be stabilizing for one iteration after arriving in the target lane.

+Check for stabilizing can be found in main.cpp:412-419.

 #2.
 The trajectories are generated according to three possible decisions: